open-life-science/open-life-science.github.io/_posts/2022-12-01-announcing-applications-for-ols-7.md

 Interested in applying for the next round?
 We can't wait to see your project proposal!

-Please submit your application via [OpenReview](https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2022/Cohort_6) before the end of the day on **February 1st, 2023** (hard deadline). **Important note:** The deadline for registering for OpenReview is January 23, as all OpenReview accounts are approved manually.
+Please submit your application via [OpenReview](https://openreview.net/group?id=openlifesci.org/Open_Life_Science/2023/Cohort_7) before the end of the day on **January 15, 2023** (hard deadline). **Important note:** The deadline for registering for OpenReview is January 10, as all OpenReview accounts are approved manually.

 To learn about the timeline, process and details for the OLS-7, visit our homepage: [{{ site.url }}]({{ site.url }}) and [GitHub repo with application guidelines](https://github.com/open-life-science/application-forms).